maratsalem/MaraSalem_hw6TH_csi3150_f2024/readme.md

 # Quiz App Demo Tutorial

 ## Quiz App

 The purpose of this application is to provide a web quiz application that tests the user’s knowledge from a select topic.

 ## Functional Features

 - The application must be able to display questions on a browser, and react to the user selecting an answer.
 - The application must be able to determine the correct answer and display it after the user has submitted their answer.
 - The application must be able to time the user's response time towards each quiz question.
 - The quiz timer should be an optional choice for the user.

-### Pre-requisites
+## Pre-requisites

-- This project will be using html, javascript, and css.
+- This project will be built using html, javascript, and css.
 - If you want to test your App development as you progress, make sure you have a live server available for use.
 - Recommended development software: Visual Studio Code.
   -Recommended development extensions for Visual Studio Code: Live Server, JavaScript (ES6) code snippets, HTML CSS Support